-You can select a CLOCK SOURCE of the sequencer by pushing and holding the < PATCH button and rotating the Y encoder.
-Clock sources are: internal clock (INT), MIDI clock (MID) and manual step advance (MAN).
-In this mode you can use PATCH > and < PATCH buttons to navigate through the steps in a sequence.
+You can select a CLOCK SOURCE of the sequencer in Global settings.
+But by pushing and holding the < PATCH button and rotating the Y encoder, you can initiate the manual step advance (MAN).
+In this mode you can use PATCH > button to navigate through the steps in a sequence.